AO-StreetArt/AOSharedServiceLibrary/README.md

 Links are included below for those who wish to build on other Operating Systems.

-Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
+You will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.

 For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)

-You will also need xRedis, which can be found [here] (https://github.com/0xsky/xredis)
+You will also need xRedis, which can be found [here] (https://github.com/0xsky/xredis).
+We recommend that you download our [development fork](https://github.com/AO-StreetArt/xredis), as we test any new pushes to the library on the dev branch and promote to master once it is considered stable.

 You will need Couchbase drivers installed.
 Couchbase drivers can be found [here] (http://developer.couchbase.com/documentation/server/4.1/sdks/c-2.4/overview.html)

+We rely also on a set of base libraries which are installable via Ubuntu/Debian package managers:
+* libuuid
+* libcurl